aaron-grau/curic/javascript/readings/this-and-that.md

 because **it doesn't get captured; it gets reset everytime a function is called**.

-The typical solution is to introduce a normal variable to hold `this` in a way that can be captured:
+The ES5 solution is to introduce a normal variable to hold `this` in a way that can be captured:

 ```javascript